top of page

 • Active / resistance training: ~1.1–1.5 g/kg

-Importantly, your protein target should be tailored to your total energy intake, body composition goals, kidney/health status, and medical conditions.
+Important: your protein target should be tailored to your total energy intake, body composition goals, kidney/health status, and medical conditions.
+We recommend to discuss your individual circumstances with your doctor.

 Multiple studies suggest that spreading protein across meals (versus “all in one dinner”) is more effective for muscle protein synthesis (MPS).
 Some guidelines suggest aiming for 15–30 g protein per meal, rather than a huge protein spike.